unstoppabledomains/dev-docs/developer-toolkit/index.md

 # Developer Toolkit

 You've reached the developer toolkit.
-Here's how to get started...
+Here's how to get started.

 ## Resolution API